rustodon/rustodon/docs/stories.md

     + As a local user, I cannot see statuses from a user who has blocked me.
     + As a local user, I cannot see statuses from a user who I have blocked.

-* As a user, I can authenticate to the website
+* As a user, I can authenticate to the website.
   - As a user, I can register for an account on the website.

 * As a user, I can set a profile.